shallowx/ephemq/README.md

 ## Meteor Project

-Meteor is a distributed messaging and streaming platform developed based on memory storage, with low latency, high performance and reliability, trillion-level capacity and flexible scalability.
+Meteor is a distributed messaging and streaming platform developed based on direct memory, with low latency, high performance, high reliability, trillion-level capacity, flexible expansion and other features

 ## Performance